Reviewing Rocky Mountain Chocolate Factory Inc. (RMCF)'s and Mondelez International Inc. (NASDAQ:MDLZ)'s results | New Business Observer

 |33.62%

-For the past year Rocky Mountain Chocolate Factory Inc.’s stock price has smaller growth than Mondelez International Inc.
+For the past year Rocky Mountain Chocolate Factory Inc. was less bullish than Mondelez International Inc.

 Summary